How Long Is an Appraisal Good For?

 hash-markCan an Appraisal Be Deferred?

 If you’re worried about not being able to close before an appraisal expires, you’re in luck.
-As of 2020, banks and credit unions can defer an appraisal until after the property’s sale.
+Banks and credit unions can defer an appraisal until after the property’s sale.
 This movement is a (currently) temporary order created to help jog the ailing housing market and push forward loan deals.

 There are several caveats here.
 Not all mortgage loans are allowed to have a delayed appraisal.
 Those who do have to have specialized approval through lenders, and most residential homes that all under this rule will have to be valued under $400,000 to qualify.